 Where to Eat Indian Food in Philadelphia: The Ultimate Guide

-From traditional snack spots to modern fusion dining to comforting buffets, here are the best Indian restaurants the region has to offer.
+From traditional snack spots to modern fusion dining to comforting buffets, these are the best Indian restaurants the region has to offer.

 Devoted foodies and restaurant newbies love Foobooz.
 Sign up now for our twice weekly newsletter.

-Philly, as a city, has taken a long time to embrace Indian food.
+Philly, as a city, took a long time to embrace Indian food.

 The good news?
-This seems to be changing.
-Indian restaurants are opening all over the region right now, bringing new flavors and experiences to our scene.
+This seems to have changed.
+Indian restaurants have opened all over the region, bringing new flavors and experiences to our scene.
 And they’re sharing space with a few stalwarts who’ve either been cooking for their neighbors for years or opened just ahead of the recent interest in Indian food.